matrix-org/matrix-spec-proposals/proposals/4039-widget-api-media.md

 client, however there would still need to be multiple requests for uploading (authentication and to determine the `mxc`) and downloading (authentication) regardless.

+A completely new approach where widgets can use the client-server API directly with a scoped access token would also be possible, but would touch on many parts of widget and client-server APIs including authentication and authorisation, which means it would require a complete revamp of the widget API and is hence out of scope of this MSC.

 ## Security considerations